phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``'index.php'``

-    Enter :term:`URL` where logo in the navigation panel will point to.
+    Enter the :term:`URL` where the logo in the navigation panel will point to.
     For use especially with self made theme which changes this.
     For relative/internal URLs, you need to have leading `` ./ `` or trailing characters `` ? `` such as ``'./index.php?route=/server/sql?'``.
     For external URLs, you should include URL protocol schemes (``http`` or ``https``) with absolute URLs.

+    You may want to make the link open in a new browser tab, for that you need to use :config:option:`$cfg['NavigationLogoLinkWindow']`

 .. config:option:: $cfg['NavigationLogoLinkWindow']